renzmann/renzmann.github.io/content/posts/003_random_echo_house/index.md

 </div>
 </br>

-First, let's set up a new python file with some imports we'll need, the poem's data as a module constant[^1], and a couple type aliases to make some future code more readable:
+First, let's set up a new python file `random_echo.py` with some imports we'll need, the poem's data as a module constant[^1], and a couple type aliases to make future code more readable:

 ```py3
 #!/usr/bin/env python3